Once you try Oatmeal Fufu, it will surely be one of your favorite fufu recipes of all time.

 Did you know that it’s best to eat fufu using your hands?
 Take a small piece and press on it to make space.
 Then, add soup or stew in the indentation to eat them together!

 - At room temperature: Eat the oatmeal fufu within several hours at room temperature.
 Dip your finger in water to eat it easily.

 Frequently Asked Questions

 Oatmeal fufu, or oat fufu, is one of the healthiest fufu recipes.
 It’s rich in antioxidants and has many health benefits.
-Compared to other starchy fufu and swallows, oat fufu is gluten-free, rich in fiber, promotes weight loss, lowers bad cholesterol, high in protein, stabilizes blood sugar, boosts energy levels, protects against heart failure, and it is great treating and preventing diabetes.
+Compared to other starchy fufu and swallows, oat fufu is gluten-free, rich in fiber, promotes weight loss, lowers bad cholesterol, high in protein, stabilizes blood sugar, boosts energy levels, and protects against heart failure.

 Oatmeal Fufu (VIDEO)